 Data Futures Alpha phase

-The Alpha phase will run between May and August 2021, preceded by training and preparations during April.
+The Alpha phase will run between May and August 2021.

-The Alpha group will include providers and statutory customers.
 We are planning for up to 10 days’ interaction and feedback activity spanning May and August 2021.
-The Alpha phase will be conducted online, engaging with you via Microsoft Teams to hold workshops, one-to-one meetings, and e-learning.
+The Alpha phase will be conducted online, engaging via Microsoft Teams to hold workshops, one-to-one meetings, and e-learning.

 This section includes Alpha communications for reference and to share with colleagues: please also check our Data Futures resources area, which includes key concepts, supporting toolkits and external presentations.